CertifiedTrue/certifiedtrue.github.io/README.md

 # CertifiedTrue
-CertifiedTrue is a public/private consortium effort created to advance blockchain certification in Legal, Real Estate and Insurance (LIR).
+CertifiedTrue is a public/private consortium effort created to advance blockchain certification in Legal, Insurance and Real Estate (LIR) industries.
 It is a composition of blockchain, smart contracts, web3js, content addressable storage and other enterprise technologies.
 Certnet the blockchain is fostered by CertifiedTrue who provides blockchain business certification services, ecosystem and community management.

 ## Why Create Certnet?
 Not since the Web itself has a technology promised broader and more fundamental revolution than blockchain technology.
 A blockchain is a peer-to-peer distributed ledger forged by consensus, combined with a system for “smart contracts” and other assistive technologies.
 Together these can be used to build a new generation of transactional applications that establishes trust, accountability and transparency at their core, while streamlining business processes and legal constraints.